|A. Sarah Hreha

 |FOR IMMEDIATE RELEASE|

-The award will be presented to Sanes in Washington, D.C., on Nov.
-12 at the 47th annual meeting of the Society for Neuroscience.
+The prize, which includes a $500,000 award, will be presented to Graybiel, Hikosaka, and Schultz on November 4 in San Diego, California, at the annual meeting of the Society for Neuroscience.

 * * *